H.R. 5469: SHINE for Autumn Act of 2025

 Who benefits from H.R.
 5469?

-They could receive federal funding and guidance to improve how they collect, analyze, and report stillbirth data.
+They could draw federal grant money and a national playbook to upgrade how they collect, analyze, and report stillbirth data — work many can't fund on their own today.

 Who is affected by H.R.
 5469?